Nischal9792/Cat_detection_YOLO/README.md

 ## Description

 This project utilizes machine learning techniques to identify the breed of a cat from its image.
-It leverages a deep learning model trained on a dataset of labeled cat images.
+It leverages a deep learning model trained on a dataset of labeled cat images using python.

 ## Requirements